royerlab/inTRACKtive/README.md

 - The user can select a tracks layer to open in `inTRACKtive`
 - The user can choose the directory of where to save the Zarr (either provide a directory, or leave black, and the widget will save in a temporary location)

+> ⚠️ Note that when one opens a dataset in inTRACKtive that is locally hosted, sharing the dataset with someone else via the "Shareable URL" option does not work, since the dataset only exists locally.
+Either share the dataset, or deposit the data on a public repository (examples: lab/university website, a public partition on a local cluster (HPC), AWS S3 bucket, Github Pages, Google Cloud Storage, etc)

 ([↑Back to table of contents↑](#table-of-contents))